laminas/laminas-session/doc/book/zend.session.save-handler.md

 ## MongoDB

-`Zend\Session\SaveHandler\MongoDB` allows you to provide a MongoDB instance to be utilized as a session save handler.
-You provide the options in the `Zend\Session\SaveHandler\MongoDBOptions` class.
+`Laminas\Session\SaveHandler\MongoDB` allows you to provide a MongoDB instance to be utilized as a session save handler.
+You provide the options in the `Laminas\Session\SaveHandler\MongoDBOptions` class.

 ### Basic Usage